idio-lang/DIPS/source/implementing-idio/simple-types/handles.rst

 * does not have ``O_CLOEXEC`` set (by us, anyway)

+* is interactive

+* is constructed from the original STDIO set

 * the file descriptor is 0

 * the handle's name is ``*stdin*``